l-vamsi-krishna/myBlogBackup/cl9wuwni1000y09lah48p8sru.md

 After I have learnt basics of Python, I was looking for ways to use the knowledge acquired, and since Python is a general purpose programming language, I thought of automating some repetitive tasks and found Jira.

+In this article, we will be looking on, how to automate some Jira tasks using Python.
+You can **use any software/language** to perform the same.

 Before proceeding further you need to **identify **whether you are using Jira on **Jira Cloud** or on your **company hosted** server.
 Company hosted Jira would typically have company name in the domain.

 I am using Jira on my company hosted server.
 Typically the URL would be
 ```
 https://jiracompanydomain.com/browse/jiraid
 ```
-I have used Python to perform API calls, you can **use any software/language** to perform the same.

 Python code snippet for a simple GET request to fetch the given Jira Issue id related details.
 ```python